 Investments.
 We have from time to time established private investment funds to permit certain officers to participate in our merchant banking, venture capital and other similar activities by investing alongside the funds that we raise and manage for non-employee investors.
 Trusts benefiting family members of these officers have also invested in these funds.
 In addition, certain of our directors and executive officers from time to time may invest their personal monies in funds managed by our subsidiaries on substantially the same terms and conditions as other similarly situated investors in these funds who are neither directors nor officers.
-A family trust affiliated with Mr. James, our Chairman Emeritus, invested a total of \$295,528 in SLG Partners, L.P., a fund affiliated with the company, during the reporting period.
-Mr. Dutkowsky and his immediate family members maintain investment accounts with the Company in respect of which they paid fees to the Company in the aggregate amount of approximately \$287,898 during the reporting period.
+A family trust affiliated with Mr. James, our Chairman Emeritus, invested a total of \$176,000 in Nielsen BioSciences, Inc., a managed private equity investment affiliated with the company, during the reporting period.
+Mr. Dutkowsky and his immediate family members maintain investment accounts with the company in respect of which they paid fees to the company in the aggregate amount of approximately \$451,818 during the reporting period.